root-project/web/manual/graphics/index.md

 ## Axis

 Axis are automatically built in by various high level objects such as histograms or graphs.
-[TAxis](https://root.cern.ch/doc/master/classTAxis.html) manages the axis and is referenced by [TH1](https://root.cern.ch/doc/master/classTH1.html) and [TGraph](https://root.cern.ch/doc/master/classTGraph.html).
-To make a graphical representation of an histogram axis, [TAxis](https://root.cern.ch/doc/master/classTAxis.html) references the [TGaxis](https://root.cern.ch/doc/master/classTGaxis.html) class.
+{% include ref class="TAxis" %} manages the axis and is referenced by {% include ref class="TH1" %} and {% include ref class="TGraph" %}.
+To make a graphical representation of an histogram axis, {% include ref class="TAxis" %} references the {% include ref class="TGaxis" %} class.

 - Use the `GetXaxis()`, `GetYaxis()` or `GetZaxis()` methods to get the axis for an histogram or graph.